Themis3000/discord-interaction-router/readme.md

 1. Easy stateful interaction groups.
 This useful for when you want to chain more than one interaction together and persist data between them.
 2. Easy static interaction routing.

+This library may have a bit of a learning curve in the beginning, but aims to lower development time in the long term.

 ### The example bot

 There is a complete discord bot project example under the `example` directory.
 If you'd like to run the bot on your system for test/demo purposes simply clone this repository, run `npm i`, set the environment var `TOKEN` to your discord bot's token with `export TOKEN=my-token`, then run it with `npm run startExample`.
 This example shows every feature this package has to offer in use with comments detailing what things do.